fk1blow/dobar/README.md

 ## Capabilities

-_are slots that can react to input - reactive or proactive - or that have to be filled - inert or alert attribute_
+_are slots that can react to input - reactive or proactive(tbd) - or that have to be filled - inert or alert attribute_

 tbd